benjamincrozat/content/posts/php-90.md

 **In PHP 9.0, these will be upgraded to an `UnserializationFailedException`.**

-This will allow developers to stop setting a custom error handler to modernize how unserialization errors are handled.
+This will allow developers to stop using a custom error handler and get a behavior more consistent with other parts of the language.

 ```php
 // PHP 8.3: "Warning: unserialize(): Error at offset 0 of 3 bytes"